-The Health Department provides a range of STI services, including testing, medications, counseling, oversight of treatment and a wide range of educational efforts focused on prevention of the spread of STDs.
+The Health Department provides a range of STI services, including testing, medications, counseling, oversight of treatment and a wide range of educational efforts focused on prevention of the spread of STIs.

 STI services may not be covered under your private health insurance plan.
 Please check with your provider.

-- Confidential STD testing is available by appointment only at the Health Department's five district offices.
+- Confidential STI testing is available by appointment only at the Health Department's five district offices.

 - HIV testing also is available.
 Learn more about HIV testing services.

 - To shorten your wait, fill out and print these three forms* and bring them with you to the Health Department:

 *Note: If you are unable to fill out and print the forms, you may arrive up to 30 minutes prior to your appointment time to fill out the forms at the testing site.

 - There are 20 million new STIs in the U.S. each year.

 - $16 billion is the cost of treating STIs contracted in just one year.

 - One-half of all new sexually transmitted infections each year are among youth.